JvanKatwijk/qt-dab/README.md

 The `CMakeLists.txt` assumes Qt5, if you want to use Qt4, and you want to have the spectrum in the configuration, be aware of the binding of the qwt library (i.e. Qt4 and a qwt that uses Qt5 does not work well).
 As mentioned above, in the (January 2017) distribution of Raspbian Jessie, the qwt library provided is compiled against Qt4.

+# Comment on some settings

+Some values of settings are maintained between program invocations.
+This is done in a file .qt-dab.ini, which is kept in the home directory of the user.
+Some settings are nor influenced by buttons or sliders of the GUI, they will only change by editing the ini file.
+Typical examples are

+   autoStart=0, when set to 1 the program will start the DAB handling atomatically

+   saveSlides=1, when set to 0 the slides that are attached to audio programs will not be saved.
+If set to 1 the slides will be saved in a directory /tmp/qt-pictures

+   picturesPath, when given a value, will overrule the directory where the slides are stored

+   showSlides=1, when set to 0 the slides will not be shown

+In the qt-dab.pro there are some configuration parameters that are not quite intuitive

+   spectrum, when configured a widget with the spectrum and the constellation of the incoming signal is displayed

+   TECHNICAL_DATA, when configured a widget with some technical data of the selected program in the ensemble is displayed. typical data elements are the bitrate, the address in the data stream, the length of the segment etc

+   MSC_DATA, when configured, includes handling of non-audio programs.
+This is still pretty incomplete and experimental

+   MOT_DATA, when configured, includes handling of MOT in the non-audio programs.

+   QUALITY, when configured, includes a simple counter in the spectrum widget that displays the standard deviation of the carriers in the ofdm symbols.
+It holds here: small is beautiful.

+   try_epg, when configured will include a section in the program that maps the epg data onto files

+   try_tii, when configures will include a section in the program that attempts to extract Transmitter Indentification information from the input.

+It goes without saying that adding features influences performance.

 # Copyright